Skip to main content

 Transition of care

-Choosing a new health insurance plan is important but so is making sure your care continues without disruption.
+Now that you have chosen a new plan, make sure your care continues without disruption.
 If your provider isn’t in-network and you’re pregnant, are being actively treated for a chronic condition, or if you’re recovering from a major surgery or illness, you may be able to request a transition of care while you find a new provider that fits your needs.
 Contact your new insurance plan for details.

 • Online